reactjs/react.dev/src/content/learn/index.md

 }
 ```

-Now that you've declared `MyButton`, you can nest it into another component:
+Now that you've declared `MyButton`, you can nest it into another Component:

 ```js {5}
 export default function MyApp() {